Pouya2781/ProFund/README.md

 In this part you can find information about developed APIs and how to use them properly.

 # Auth APIs
-APIs discussed hear are used mainly in authentication process
+APIs discussed hear are mainly used in authentication process.

 ## Check Authentication API
 ### Introduction